How To Identify Different Types Of Pepper Plants

 If your plant has dark foliage, that can be another indicator of the species.
 C. annuum and C. chinense plants are known to have dark foliage varieties.
 C. pubescens and C. baccatum leaves are always green.
 C. pubescens may have purpling along veins.

 Foliage can only take you so far in terms of identification.
 The only step left is to wait for a pepper to form on the plant.
-Even with a ripe fruit, identification of a specific cultivar is basically impossible.
+Even with a ripe fruit, identification of a specific cultivar is still practically impossible.
 However, you can make an educated guess based on several characteristics.

-Try The Fruits!
+Try The Fruits

 It may take more time, but you will probably need to allow your plants to fruit to identify the most likely pepper type.
 There are thousands of different cultivars, so the only way to know for sure is to know where the seeds came from.